Available courses

 The course will provide an integrated overview of contemporary geopolitical affairs and security issues to stimulate participants’ critical thinking about issues of strategic importance.
 The curriculum has been designed to provide the participants with basic skills and knowledge to analyze and design proper policy frameworks and strategies for cyber defense.

-International law is traditionally concerned with inter-state relations, but nowadays it involves likewise international organisations and to a lesser extent also natural and legal persons.
-The course provides an understanding of the central principles and main branches of international law, e.g., jurisdiction and immunity, responsibility, peaceful settlement of disputes, law of treaties, consular and diplomatic law, maritime law, human rights and use of armed force.
+International law is traditionally concerned with inter-state relations, but nowadays it involves likewise international organisations, and to a lesser extent also natural and legal persons.
+The course provides an overview of the central principles and main branches of international law, for example, jurisdiction and immunity, responsibility, peaceful settlement of disputes, law of treaties, diplomatic law, maritime law, use of armed force and rules of warfare.
 In addition to the theoretical foundation, relevant practices of states, courts and international organizations are examined in connection with discussed topics.

 International Economics course introduces students to the economic and political economy theories of international economics and their application to the real world.
 At the end of the course, students should be able to understand current international economic issues from different economic and political economy perspectives, and critically evaluate the policy options.